 All too often, nonprofits see their donor database as a glorified phonebook.
-This may be because they’re not getting the most out of the software or because the solution in which they’ve invested doesn’t have the expansive functionality the organization needs.
+This mindset shows that they may not be maximizing the use of their software or the solution they’ve invested in doesn’t have extensive enough functionality to meet the organization’s needs.

 When nonprofits invest in the best donor database and use it properly, this software becomes the most valuable asset for the nonprofit.
-Before diving deeper into this idea, let’s cover the basics: what is a donor database?
+It helps optimize and maximize your fundraising and relationship-building activities.
+Before diving deeper into this idea, let’s cover the basics of donor databases.

 What is a donor database?

-A donor database is a software solution used by nonprofit professionals to provide insights into the engagement of your supporters, track key fundraising metrics, and measure nonprofit success.
+A donor database is a software solution used by nonprofit professionals to provide insights into your supporters’ engagement, track key fundraising metrics, and measure nonprofit success.

 Today’s donor database software is more than just a passive list of names.
-While it does store the important contact and demographic information of donors and constituents, this technology is designed to do so much more!
+While it stores the important contact and demographic information of donors and constituents, this technology helps build relationships with supporters by saving previous engagement data.

-This buyer’s guide is designed to help your nonprofit choose the best solution for your organization in order to get the most out of your investment.
+This buyer’s guide is designed to help your nonprofit choose the best solution for your organization to get the most out of your investment.
 We’ll cover topics like:

 - The benefits of investing in a donor database.